oGsLP/laogo/README.md

 **We aimed at provide some excellent designs of logo, with theirs generators.
 Still updating, more styles to be seen!**

-* A SPA Vue+Webpack project
+* A SPA @Vue/cli@3.8 project
 * using vue-router, vuex, bootstrap-vue
-* unit and e2e tests, travis ci/coveralls to be added
+* jest unit and nightwatch e2e tests, travis ci/coveralls to be added

 click [*here*](laogo.netlify.com) to take a glance at our site!